arnoudb/frostybot/README.md

 ## Usage
 Its recommended to use sub-accounts to limit risk.
 First follow the instructions in the [Install Guide](https://github.com/CryptoMF/frostybot/blob/master/INSTALLATION.md).
 Then configure your Tradingview alerts to call the webhook using the appropriate commands:

 * Add your Exchange API account information to the cfg/cfg.config.php file.
 You can have multiple configurations in the file, even for the same exchange (for mainnet/testnet configs), as long as they have distinct account stubs in the accounts array.
 Use the example layout below to see how to do it.
+Typically you would only configure one or two accounts, depending on your needs.
+You do not have to configure all of these accounts, and you can add or remove accounts from the array as required.
+Just keep and eye on the PHP syntax so you don't break anything.

 Example account settings in the cfg/cfg.config.php file: